opensearch-project/data-prepper/data-prepper-plugins/anomaly-detector-processor/README.md

 * `sample_size` - sample size size to be used in the ML algorithm
   * Default: `256`
   * Range: 100 - 2500
+* `output_after` - number of events used to train the ML algorithm.
+Anomaliesare detected after seeing the configured number number of events and used fortraining.
+Value of this should be less than or equal to `sample_size`
+  * Default: `256`
 * `time_decay` - time decay value to be used in the ML algorithm.
 Used as (timeDecay/SampleSize) in the ML algorithm
   * Default: `0.1`
   * Range: 0 - 1.0